-A cataract cannot be treated with medication.
-Surgery, where the natural lens is replaced with an artificial lens, is the only treatment option for advanced cataracts.
+Cataract cannot be treated with medication.
+The only treatment option for advanced cataracts is surgery, in which the natural lens is replaced by an artificial one.
 The surgical technique has been optimised over the years and is one of the safest surgical procedures today.